What is the difference between HEC and HPC?

 Chemicals

-SLEO Chemical supply professional and honest service.
+SLEO Chemical provides professional and reliable services.

 Hydroxyethylcellulose (HEC):